GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 * Auto split/merge coins to the exact transfer amount
 * Easily access transaction history in the [Haneul Explorer](https://explorer.devnet.haneul.io/)

-Note that in the current release, the wallet includes buttons to **Buy**, **Swap**, and **Stake & Earn HANEUL**.
-These are placeholders for functionality included in future versions of the Haneul Wallet.
+Note that in the current release, Haneul Wallet includes buttons to **Buy**, **Swap**, and **Stake & Earn HANEUL**.
+These are placeholders for functionality included in future versions of Haneul Wallet.

-## Install the Haneul Wallet Chrome Browser Extension
+## Install the Haneul Wallet browser extension

-To use the Haneul Wallet you must install a Chrome browser extension.
-You can use the extension with any browser that supports Chrome extensions from the Google Chrome Store.
+To use Haneul Wallet you must install a Chrome browser extension.
+You can use the extension with any browser that supports Chrome extensions from the Chrome Web Store.

-1. Open the [Haneul Wallet](https://chrome.google.com/webstore/detail/haneul-wallet/opcgpfmipidbgpenhmajoajpbobppdil) page on the Google Chrome Store.
+1. Open the [Haneul Wallet](https://chrome.google.com/webstore/detail/haneul-wallet/opcgpfmipidbgpenhmajoajpbobppdil) page on the Chrome Web Store.
 1. Click **Add to Chrome**.
 1. Acknowledge the message about permissions for the extension, and then click **Add Extension**.